deadratfink/jy-transform/README.md

 These can be collected by different aggregation or composition functions of the underlying Promise framework, e.g. using the  [`Promise.all([...])`](http://bluebirdjs.com/docs/api/promise.all.html) function.
-This one can collect all three functions above and ensure their proper execution:
+This one can collect all three functions above and ensure their proper subsequent execution:

 ```javascript